 Success Rates of Suboxone Maintenance and Medically Assisted Detox

-An addictive drug in itself, it is widely debated on whether Suboxone actually helps individuals who are dependant on opioids.
-Some doctors have said to have experienced great success with Suboxone treatment, but others were not as lucky.
-One study reported that while on Suboxone there was a decreased rate of prescription painkiller abuse at 49%, but only 8.6% showed success once the Suboxone treatment ended.
-Other studies did not show long term success with a less than 10% success rate once treatment stopped, regardless of whether Suboxone treatment was combined with therapy or not.
+An addictive substance in itself, there is lots of uncertainty on whether Suboxone actually helps individuals who are dependant on opioids.
+Some patients have said to have experienced great success with Suboxone treatment, whereas others did not.
+One study reported that while on Suboxone there was a reduced rate of prescription painkiller abuse at 49%, but only 8.6% showed abstinence once the Suboxone treatment had` ceased.
+Other studies did not show long term success with a less than 10% success rate once treatment stopped, including cases where behavioral therapy was provided alongside Suboxone treatment.

 Alternatives to Suboxone Treatment in Chapel Hill, NC